Skip to main content

 Warish.co From Then to Now

 I bought the domain warish.co without knowing what to do with it.
-I thought it was cool to have a domain name in my own name.
-But it sat there doing nothing for months until I began developing my own website.
+I thought it was cool to have a domain name in my name.
+But it sat there unused for months until I began carving out my own corner of the internet.

 Build My Internet Corner